Visiting the wine country is a great side trip to do when you're in San Francisco. It's beautiful and the wineries are so much fun to visit.

 On a tour you can sit back and admire the scenery, and taste as much as you want.
 Traffic jam on the freeway on the way back to the city?
 No problem, just sit back and enjoy the view!

-Sonoma Wine Tasting Tour.
-This shorter, 6.5-hour tour, visits two wineries in the Sonoma Valley, the beautiful, but "less-traveled" wine country.
+This shorter, half-day tour, visits two wineries in the Sonoma Valley, the beautiful, but "less-traveled" wine country.
 Join a small group to sample the wines and also visit the quaint, historic town of Sonoma.
 Tastings included.
-Hotel pickup and drop off. $189.
+Hotel pickup and drop off.
 See Small Group Half-Day Wine Country Tour for info and booking.

 Get coupons for free wine tasting!